w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Include image and media alternatives in your design

-Ensure that your design provides alternatives for images and media as needed.
+Provide space in your design for alternatives for images and media as needed.
 For example, you might need:

 * Visible links to transcripts of audio
 * Links to audio described versions of video